- How To Store Ionized Water

 Here you can see a sample of the testing I've done with storing ionized water using mason jars.
 You can see in the following videos that in the even after several days, the Mason jars kept the ionized water's pH and ORP in desirable ranges.
 The pH and ORP had dropped, but would be still good and healthy water to drink.

 Mason jars are made for preserving things, so it does make sense that they are so great for storing ionized water!
-In these videos I used 32-oz mason jars, but since then I’ve become fond of using the smaller, 16-oz, mason jars, which seem to be just the right size for toting, and drinking.
+In these videos I used 32-oz. and 16-oz. mason jars, but since then I've become fond of using the vacuum stainless bottles instead.